walterhiggins/WMPJS/README.md

     };
     exports.roll = roll;

 Can you spot the difference?
 I removed the `var sides = 6;` statement and put a new name `sides` between the function's curly brackets.
 The `sides` variable is no longer a private variable and is instead a parameter.
-Because it's a parmeter we can say what it should be each time we call the *roll* function.
+Because it's a parameter, we can say what it should be each time we call the *roll()* function.
 The following diagram illustrates the changes the function has just undergone.

 ![](images/chapter-07/magicnumber-to-parameter.png)